openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Export engine** - Tool used to export item XML, item attachments or both in a single bulk operation.
 It can be done on a per-collection basis or institution-wide.

 **External Authentication plug-in** - Administration Console User Management plug-in that manages identity and access permissions allowing users to exchange information.
-The information exchanged determines which users can access EQUELLA.
+The information exchanged determines which users can access openEQUELLA.

 **Extension** - Defines the format of a file (e.g .txt, .jpg, .doc etc).

-**Federated search** - Search method that allows users to search multiple external sources, including other EQUELLA repositories, for content using a single search query.
+**Federated search** - Search method that allows users to search multiple external sources, including other openEQUELLA repositories, for content using a single search query.
 Sources can include university library databases, Internet search engines and online course management systems.

 **Field** - Text box providing a space for entering or editing information.